psychemedia/middle-english-romances/sir-orfeo.md

 He asked conseyl at ich man,
 Ac no man him help no can.
 A morwe the under tide is come
+And Orfeo hath his armes y nome,
+And wele ten hundred knightes with him,
+Ich y armed stout and grim ;
+And with the quen wenten he,
+Right unto that ympe tre.
+Thai made scheltrom `[defence]` in ich aside,
+And sayd thai wold ther abide,
+And dye ther everichon,
+Er the quen schuld fram hem gon :
+Ac yete amiddes hem ful right,
+The quen was oway y twight, `[taken]`
+With fairi forth y nome,
+Men wist never wher sche was bicome.
+Tho was ther criing, wepe and wo,
+The king into his chamber is go,
+And oft swoned opon the ston
+And made swiche diol `[dole]` and swiche mon,
+That neighe his liif was y spent ;
+Ther was non amendement.
+He cleped to gider his barouns,
+Erls, lordes of renouns,
+And when thai al y comen were :
+Lordinges, he said, bifor you here
+Ich ordainy min heigh steward
+To wite `[order]` mi kingdom after ward,
+In mi stede ben he schal,
+To kepe mi londes over al,
+For now Ichave mi quen y lore, `[lost]`
+The fairest levedi that ever was bore ;
+Never eft y nil no woman se,
+Into wildernes Ichil te, `[roam]`
+And live ther ever more,
+With wilde bestes in holtes `[woods]` hore ;
+And when ye under stond that y be spent,
+Make you than a parlement,
+And chese you a newe king :
+Now doth your best with al mi thing.

+Tho was ther wepeing in the halle,
+And grete cri among hem alle ;
+Unnethe `[scarcely]` might old or yong
+For wepeing speke a word with tong.
+Thai kneled adoun al y fere, `[together]`
+And praid him yif his wille were,
+That he no schuld nought from hem go.
+Do way ! quath he, it schal be so :
+All his kingdom he forsoke,
+But a sclavin `[pilgrim's robe]` on him he toke ;
+He no hadde kirtel, no hode,
+Schert, no nother gode,
+Bot his harp he toke algate, `[however]`
+And dede him barfot out atte gate :
+No man most with him go.
+O way ! what ther was wepe and wo,
+When he that hadde ben king with croun,
+Went so poverlich out of toun.
+Thurch wode, and over heth,
+Into the wildernes he geth,
+Nothing he fint that him is ays, `[ease]`
+Bot ever he liveth in gret malais `[discomfort]` ;
+He that hadde y werd the fowe `[fur (variegated)]` and griis, `[fur (gray)]`
+And on bed the purper biis, `[linen]`
+Now on hard hethe he lith,
+With leves and gresse he him writh `[wraps]` :
+He that hadde castels, and tours,
+River, forest, frith with flours ;
+Now, thei it commenci to snewe and frese,
+This king mot make his bed in mese `[moss (?)]` :
+He that had y had knightes of priis.
+Bifor him kneland, and levedis,
+Now seth he no thing that him liketh,
+Bot wild wormes by him striketh :
+He that had y had plente
+Of mete and drink, of ich deynte,
+Now may he al day digge and wrote, `[grub]`
+Er he finde his fille of rote ;
+In somer he liveth bi wild frut,
+And berren, bot gode lite ;
+In winter may he no thing finde,
+Bot rote, grases, and the rinde ;
+Al his bodi was oway dwine
+For missays, and al to chine, `[shrunken]`
+Lord ! who may telle the sore
+This king sufferd ten yere and more :
+His here of his berd, blac and rowe, `[rough]`
+To his girdel stede was growe ;
+His harp, where on was al his gle,
+He hidde in an holwe tre ;
+And, when the weder was clere and bright,
+He toke his harp to him wel right,
+And harped at his owhen wille,
+Into alle the wode the soun gan schille,
+That alle the wilde bestes that ther beth,
+For joie abouten him thai teth `[gather]` ;
+And all the foules that ther were,
+Come and sete on ich a brere ;
+To here his harping a fine, `[at last]`
+So miche melody was ther in.
+And when he his harping lete wold,
+No best bi him abide nold.

+He might se besides
+Oft in hot under tides,
+The king o fairy, with his rout,
+Com to hunt him al about :
+With dim cri and bloweing,
+And houndes also with him berking ;
+Ac no best thai no nome,
+No never he nist whider thai bi come.
+And other while he might him se
+As a gret ost bi him te,
+Wele atourned `[about]` ten hundred knightes,
+Ich y armed to his rightes ;
+Of cuntenaunce stout and fers,
+With mani displaid baners ;
+And ich his swerd y drawe hold :
+Ac never he nist whider thai wold.
+And other while he seighe other thing :
+Knightes and levedis com daunceing,
+In queynt atire gisely,
+Queyitt pas, and softly :
+Tabours and trimpes yede him bi,
+And al maner menstraci.

+And on a day he seighe him biside Sexti levdis on hors ride, Gentil and jolif, as brid on ris 1 ; Nought o man amonges hem ther nis ; And ich a faucoun on hond bere, And riden on haukin bi o rivere, Of game thai founde wel gode haunt, Maulardes, hayroun, and cormeraunt ; The foules of the water ariseth, The faucouns hem wele deviseth, Ich faucoun his pray slough : That seighe Orfeo, and lough.
+Par fay, quath he, ther is fair game !
+Thider Ichil bi Godes name, Ich was y won 2 swiche werk to se.
+He aros, and thider gan te ; To a levedi he was y come, Biheld, and hath wele under nome, And seth, bi al thing, that it is His owhen quen dam Heurodis.
+Yern he biheld hir, and sche him eke, Ac noither to other a word no speke : For messais that sche on him seighe, That had ben so riche and so heighe, The teres fel out of her eighe ; The other levedis this y seighe, And maked hir oway to ride,

+1 branch.
+2 accustomed.

 NOTES